austince/flink-ci-flink/docs/content/docs/ops/debugging/flame_graphs.md

 {{< hint info >}}
 **Note:**
 Stack trace samples from all threads of an operator are combined together.
-If a method call consumes 100%  of resources in one of the parallel tasks but none in the others, the bottleneck might be obcured by averaging out.
+If a method call consumes 100% of the resources in one of the parallel tasks but none in the others, the bottleneck might be obscured by being averaged out.

 There are plans to address this limitation in the future by providing "drill down" visualizations to the task level.
 {{< /hint >}}